What happened to Paige’s family, ex Husband, Desmond Guinness, Marvin M. Mitchelson. Updated 1/28/2025

 Donna V. moved with her parents to Los Angeles around 1934.

 LAT Aug.
-19, 1944 listed at Arbolada here.
+19, 1944 listed at Arbolada.

 Robert Cotterell’s daughter Constance is 2 years old, and Diana only 5 months, on the date the POW announcement was published.

-For his part in the war effort, Joseph Ned LaRocca signed up for the “Old Man’s Draft Card” enacted by Congress to show solidarity for the war effort.
-1942, living in Los Feliz and driving to and working as a harpist in the NBC building on Sunset & Vine.
+For his part in the war effort, Joseph Ned LaRocca signed up for the “Old Man’s Draft Card.”
+In 1942, Congress enacted a “law” to show solidarity for the war effort.
+It provided the Government an idea of the skills the skills “older” men in the US populations.
+For utilization in the war effort.

 Public military record found online.